UWSON receives 2017 Health Professions Higher Education Excellence in Diversity Award

 “Receiving the HEED award is a truly overwhelming honor,” said Dr. Butch de Castro, associate dean of Diversity, Equity and Inclusion at the UW School of Nursing.
 “It emboldens us to reach higher and farther, setting new standards for the UW School of Nursing that inspires what can be possible.
 We are committed to building on the collective contributions and accomplishments of faculty, staff, and students to create a genuine reputation as the place where diversity is not just a value, but imbues all that we do.”

-This prestigious award acknowledges and validates that the collective work of our school’s faculty, staff and students, as well as our community and clinical partners, is making a profound difference in our school and in the way healthcare is delivered, said Carolyn Chow, director of admission and student diversity.
+This prestigious award acknowledges and validates that the collective work of our school’s faculty, staff and students, as well as our community and clinical partners, is making a profound difference in our school and in the way healthcare is delivered, said Carolyn Chow, Director of Admissions and Student Diversity.

 “Diversity, equity and inclusion continue to be pressing needs facing our society,” Chow said.
 “I am proud of the collaborative work in these areas by so many people who have committed themselves to this cause over such a long period of time.
 It is an honor to see this collaboration result in our school’s success, but more importantly, positively impact the future of nursing, and the way the next generation of nurses deliver healthcare.”